 A. Yes.
 We are very aware that students in different parts of the world are more familiar with the histories of their respective countries and regions, and our questions reflect this.
 Our goal is to challenge students, not to frustrate them.
 At the same time, students who have studied for the tournaments in advance are likely to be able to answer more questions and enjoy competing more.

 There are links to sample questions on the websites of the homepages for the Asian, European, and USA divisions.
 Study these and similar topics.
 Also, we recommend that schools purchase a buzzer system so that they can practice in simulated competition with teammates prior to tournaments.
 We currently recommend the 10 person Tabletop Officiator Buzzer System made by www.andersonbuzzersystems.com.
 The system costs approximately $225 US.
 Shipping (which costs extra) can be done throughout the world.

 Q. What are your future plans?

 A. IHBB will continue expanding to new regions, countries, and schools for years to come.
-We’re also excited to be planning the inaugural International History Olympiad in 2015.
-Since our founding, IHBB has been the fastest growing academic competition organization in the world (with over 100% growth in the number of competing students for each of the past 3 years), and we look forward to adding new tournaments around the world to serve a growing number of students and schools.
+We’re also excited to be organizing the International History Olympiad.
+Since our founding, IHBB has been the fastest growing academic competition organization in the world, and we look forward to adding new tournaments around the world to serve a growing number of students and schools.
 Please click on the different regional pages on this site (accessible under the “Locations” tab in the menu bar) to learn more about our plans for each region of the world.